It is OK not to be OK.

 Studies show that daily aerobic or strength training exercise can not only energise us, it can play a key role in reducing cognitive decline.
 Engaging in exercise increases our oxygen intake, allowing the body to pump blood around the body, to the brain and other vital organs, energising us.

-Residents at The Richardson are fortunate to have Concentric Health on-site daily.
-Residents partake in a combination of small group classes & one-on-one sessions, in our very own gym, with Physio and Occupational Therapists who tailor exercise rehabilitation programs for each individual, helping to improve balance, strength and functionality.
+Residents at The Richardson are fortunate to have an on-site wellness centre where they can partake in a combination of small group classes and one-on-one sessions, in our very own gym, with Physio and Occupational Therapists who tailor exercise rehabilitation programs for each individual, helping to improve balance, strength and functionality.

 If you are looking to partake in some exercise, whether that might be strength training, yoga or even a dance class, Classpass allows you to find a class near you.